 Detailed Itinerary for Spiti Valley - 9 Days

 Hi Guys, if you have come here from YouTube, you may have already seen my Spiti Valley videos.
 I recently did the full circuit of Spiti Valley Starting from Delhi, then going to Shimla and returning back to Delhi via Manali.
 I did this trip with Tripver Community.
-They invited me as their guest vlogger for their "Spiti Valley Explorer" trip to shoot Lunar eclipse on 27th July 2018.
+I took the "Spiti Valley Explorer" which is basically a group trip to shoot a Lunar eclipse on 27th July 2018.
 I couldn't witness the Lunar eclipse due to a particularly cloudy weather, but the trip was amazing overall.
 I ended up learning a lot from this trip including details like the culture, lifestyle of locals, local crops, food the best month to visit Spiti Valley (For a full detailed article on that click HERE), etc.